Azure/Vision-AI-DevKit-Pages/docs/_docs/04-Firmware.md

     set path=%path%;<platform tools path>
     ```

-2. Download the latest firmware/image released by Altek *(website link TBD)* [*(Internal-only Microsoft link)*](https://microsoftapc.sharepoint.com/teams/Selfhost-VisionAIDevKit/Shared%20Documents/General/Altek%20FW%20Image/NextUnderTest)
+2. Download the latest firmware/image released by Altek - [Latest Firmware](https://store.altek.com.tw/qualcomm/downloads/Azure-IoT-Starter-Kit)

-3. Extract the contents of the .TGZ file downloaded.
-If you end up with a .TAR file, extract the contents of this file as well.
-You should end up with more than 120 files located in the final extraction folder.
+3. Extract the contents of the file downloaded.

-4. Download [FastBootUpgrade.bat]({{ '/Needed/FastbootUpgrad.zip' | relative_url }}) and extract it into the directory you extracted the firmware files to.
+4. Download [FastBootUpgrade.bat]({{ '/Needed/FastbootUpgrad.zip' | relative_url }}) and extract it into the directory you stored the firmware in.

 ### Updating the firmware

-1. To verify the camera is attached and recognized, run the following command line:

-    ```cmd
-    adb devices
-    ```

-2. Run FastBootUpgrade.bat
+1. Run FastBootUpgrade.bat

-3. Follow the instructions given by the batch file.
+2. Follow the instructions given by the batch file.
 The camera will update and reboot when the process is complete.
     * If you get stuck at the message *waiting for device*, please reboot the camera hardware and run FastBootUpgrade.bat again.
 If you keep hitting the same message, please charge the device for 10+ minutes to make sure that the battery is charged to at least 50%.

-4. To confirm your device has accepted the updated firmware, check the version using this command line:
+3. To confirm your device has accepted the updated firmware, check the version using this command line:

     ```cmd
     adb shell cat /etc/version